StarPlayrX/XPC123/README.md

 I've included both a service and a client.
 Tried to make this as easy as possible and kept it similar to Apple's XPCService Swift template for Applications / XPCService plugins.
 I am sure there is much more to XPC than this.
 For me, having an end-to-end working example makes much easier getting started.

-Hope this becomes useful to anyone wanting to use XPC across their own apps.
-Enjoy!

 The MachService seems only works from a command line / headless app, not as a plugin.
 This means it needs to run as a LaunchDaemon and this will make it system wide.

 The MachClient can run in either a gui app or command line tool.
 This should also work with Authorization Plugins, but that hasn't been tested.
 I will full you in if any changes need to be made for this specific use case.